ibm-cloud-docs/Backup/canceling-backup-service.md

    {: important}

 1. Select **Continue**.
 1. Acknowledge that cancellation might cause data loss in the future by checking the box.
-Then, select **Delete**.
+After that, click **Delete**.

 ## Cancel the service with Terraform
 {: #cancelbackupterraform}